next-projects/nextframework/README.md

 The file `/ivy.xml` created on install, already contain some examples of libraries to download.

 Configure your ivy  modules and execute ant task `Retrieve Ivy Dependencies` from the `build.xml` file.

+## Dependency Injection and Spring

+Next is built on top of Spring Framework.
+Any Spring configuration will work.
+Next already pre-configures spring to use annotations.
+So, you don't have to configure Spring by yourself. `@Service` and `@Autowired` annotations work out of the box.
+All controllers are Spring beans.

 ## Database Connection and Hibernate